 It takes some practice — when you start, you’ll find yourself counting your breaths to help you figure out when you can release that downward dog and move on to the next pose.
 As you practice, you’ll become aware of your body and you’ll start holding poses until your body tells you that it’s time to move on to the next one.
 You’ll be able to stay in a downward dog for minutes at a time without even batting an eye.

 People don’t start a yoga journey with the idea of getting fit or healthy, but that ends up being one of the side effects.
 Connecting your mind, body and breath helps to reduce stress, improve health and turn you into a happier individual.
 Yes, you will lose weight if you practice regularly, but doing yoga will also improve your overall fitness and increase your energy levels while helping to improve your mental health.

 We’re so afraid of being judged in our daily life.
 We tend to avoid trying new things unless we know that we’ll be good at them right off the bat so we can avoid looking like a fool.
 Yoga is something that no one ever masters.
 No, those Instagram yogi might be so flexible that they can tie themselves in a bow, but they’re still just practicing.
 Yoga is a lifelong practice.
 If your balance sucks or you can’t stand on your head or you can only hold a downward dog for five seconds before you fall on your face, you’re not alone.
 Taking a yoga class pushes you out of your comfort zone and can spark a sense of adventure that you might have forgotten you had.
 Next thing you know you’ll be signing up for a yoga retreat in Bali!

 If you’ve never tried yoga before in your life, now is the perfect time to start.
-Find a local class or if you live in the middle of nowhere, check out YouTube for some beginner flows to help you get started.
+Find a local class or if you live in the middle of nowhere, check out our Yoga Video Library for some beginner flows to help you get started.
 Yoga won’t just help you get fit — it will change your life.